graciellehigino/ms_range_interactions/manuscript.md

-Interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni; @Fricke2022EffDef] that ultimately affects the composition, richness, and successional patterns of communities across biomes.
-Yet, the connection between occurrence and interaction data is a frequent debate in Ecology [@Blanchet2020CooNot].
+Interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni; @Fricke2022EffDef] that ultimately affect the composition, richness, and successional patterns of communities across biomes.
+Yet, the connection between occurrence and interaction data is a frequent debate in ecology [@Blanchet2020CooNot].
 For instance, macroecological models are often used with point or range occurrence data in order to investigate the dynamics of a species with its environment.
 However, these models do not account for ecological interactions, which might largely affect